 The symptoms of IBS may be constant or may come and go.
 Bouts of symptoms may last days, weeks, or even months and involve:

 - abdominal pain and cramping, which may pass after a bowel movement

 - excessive flatulence

 - an urgent need to pass stool

 Over-the-counter medications can help alleviate painful gas.
-Some examples include:
+Some

 Alpha-galactosidase is an enzyme that the body needs to break down naturally occurring sugars in beans, grains, and vegetables.
 A person takes it before eating.